veekooFIN/Linux-X86-LottoCheck/README.md

 lottosimu.c - A simulation of playing Eurojackpot very very long time - monitoring game round, cash earned, total balance.

 All sorts of modes can be enabled.
-Current configuration shows gaming in big crowd of people, not so individual winnings.
+This can be fine tuned to makro and micro world of playing.

-Winning tickets over 100 euros can be shown.
+Winning tickets can be shown.

 Saldo warnings when wins big time.